tanqory/tanq-language-support/README.md

   * **Syntax Highlighting:** Get proper syntax highlighting for:
       * **Nunjucks-like Templates:** The HTML structure with `{{ ... }}` expressions and `{% ... %}` blocks will be colored correctly, similar to Jinja2 or Liquid templates.
       * **Embedded JSON Block:** The `{% block model %} ... {% endblock %}` section, which contains your JSON model definition, will receive dedicated JSON syntax highlighting, making it easy to read and validate.
-  * **TanQ File Icon:** Files with the `.tanq` extension will display a unique icon in the VS Code Explorer, helping you quickly identify your TanQ files.
+  * **Tanq File Icon:** Files with the `.tanq` extension will display a unique icon in the VS Code Explorer, helping you quickly identify your Tanq files.

 -----

 ## Installation

-You can install the **TanQ Language Support** extension directly from the Visual Studio Code Marketplace:
+You can install the **Tanq Language Support** extension directly from the Visual Studio Code Marketplace:

 1. Open VS Code.
 2. Go to the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X`).
-3. Search for "TanQ Language Support".
+3. Search for "Tanq Language Support".
 4. Click **Install**.

 Alternatively, you can install it via the VS Code Marketplace website: [https://marketplace.visualstudio.com/items?itemName=tanqory.tanq-language-support](https://www.google.com/search?q=https://marketplace.visualstudio.com/items%3FitemName%3Dtanqory.tanq-language-support)